School-Based Counselling

 We know everyday people have the ability to shape the world around them.

-That's why pupils, teachers, unions and health organisations from chapters across Citizens UK are coming together to drive nationwide change on mental health services in schools - an issue that communities care about.
+That's why pupils, teachers, unions and health organisations from chapters across Citizens UK are coming together to drive nationwide change on mental health services in schools and colleges - an issue that communities care about.

-Citizens UK is calling on the UK Government to make it a legal requirement to provide counselling in primary schools, secondary schools and Further Education colleges in England.
+Citizens UK is calling on the UK Government to make it a legal requirement to provide counselling in primary schools, secondary schools, and Further Education colleges in England.

 Read our full briefing using the button below.